pwa-builder/PWABuilder/docs/builder/store-promotion.md

 ## Claiming a Token

-Before you can get started claiming a token, make sure you have a valid, public URL for your progressive web app.
+Before you can get started claiming a token, make sure you have a valid, public URL for your Progressive Web App.

 1. Head to [PWABuilder.com](https://www.pwabuilder.com/).

-2. Enter the URL to your progressive web app and hit `Start`.
+2. Enter the URL to your Progressive Web App and hit `Start`.

 3. On the report card page, there should be a notification under `Action Items`: